 All these encounters, were they protected?

-After service was my job description what do you mean…Haha.
-Anyway I get it.
-Well not offer per se.
-It’s more of I did fall into temptation a couple of times.
+I get what you’re asking.
+It was tough.
+I did fall into temptation a couple of times.
 Until I met Caleb.
 He was not a client.
 He had a thrift shop along Moi Avenue and he used to pass by our parlor often.
 He was friends with one of the barbers.
 He liked me and I knew it.
 I liked him too.
 So we started talking till we ended up in his bedsitter in Kangemi one evening.
 He was Jose in all feasting mannerisms.
 I started going to his place every day after work and eventually started living in sin.
 It was perfect until a string of affairs crept into our connubial bed months into the situationship.
 There were strange girls stuff in the house sometimes.
 He would say he collected them from Gikomba when shopping for stock.
 There were girls bringing him lunch at the shop.
 Girls helping him close down in the evening and eventually, he was sleeping out very often.
 He’d come home days later.
-We would fight like cats and dogs.
+We fought like cats and dogs.
 Then he would ooze his spermatozoa inside me in quest for reconciliation.
 It became a routine.
 And that was love for me.
 As long as I was the one in his house, then I must have mattered.
 Gradually, I started drinking again and smoking this time.